There are several different types of partnerships, and the one you choose to form will have distinct implications on how your business operates.

 Why choose a limited liability partnership?

-In some states, LLPs are limited to professional partnerships, such as doctors, lawyers, architects, accountants, and the aforementioned dentists.
-Unlike other types of partnerships, LLPs need to be registered with the state and require a written agreement.
+In some states, LLPs are limited to professional partnerships, such as doctors, lawyers, architects, accountants, and dentists.
+Unlike other types of partnerships, LLPs must be registered with the state and require a written agreement.

 Tax Protocol for Different Types of Partnerships